RuubW/samsung-smart-tv/README.md

 1. Clone this repository;
 2. Set up a `.env.local` file in the project root and add the correct value for `TV_IP`.
 This value can be found under the `IP Settings` tab of the `Network` menu on your TV;
-3. Create the certificate:
+3. Create the SSL certificate files:
-`openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout nginx.key -out nginx.crt`
+`openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout nginx.key -out nginx.crt`;
 4. Run `docker-compose build` to build the environment;
 5. Run `docker-compose up -d` to start the environment;
 6. Run `docker-compose exec php-fpm bash` to bash into the PHP container;